google-research-datasets/dstc8-schema-guided-dialogue/README.md

 ### Updates

+**10/02/2019** - Registration form for participants released.
+Registrations will be open till 10/12/2019.
+Link to dataset paper and baseline model added.

 **09/02/2019** - The baseline model has been released.
 The source code for the model and the reported metrics on the dev set can be found